ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

     * (L1) Ensure Advanced IIS logging is enabled (Automated)
         * We installed the feature for it
     * (L1) Ensure Default IIS web log location is moved (Automated)
+        * Make sure you change the value in below script to your choosen location
 4. Transport Encryption
     * (L1) Ensure SSLv2 is Disabled
     * (L1) Ensure SSLv3 is Disabled